mistersingh179/sidekik/notes/step8.md

 > yeah. those buttons are working with chrome, but not with Brave, even with shields down. ✅
 > They're both constantly polling localhost:8545 even when metamask connected and RPC URL option is disabled ✅

-## Extra feature request from silvertongue:

-- I end up copy pasting a lot of the same variables when I am testing, so it would be great to have a way to
-- 1. have variables ready in the drop down for certain parameters or
-- 2. have them directly rendered into the input field
-- so I don't have to go for a copy / paste of 10 arguments every time it reloads

 ## documentation

 - update for truffle ✅
 - add path & fs to document for saveContractFile in hardhat ✅
 - also make sure name is correct for saveContractFile in hardhat ✅

-## refactor

-- put error boundary around each row

-## research

-- can disappearing abi tell us, that there is a compile error.
-  - in foundry file becomes empty when there is compilation error.

-## ts definition builder
-- use abi files to build type definitions

 ## sidekik-notification
 - use `osascript -e` to call `display notification` when there is a compile error ✅

-## feedback from blue taxi from toronto

-- I'm curious, is there any way for contracts I put on here to be saved?
-  - stored values should be scoped to the chain id
-    - so localhost contracts, will load when you connect to localhost rpc again
-    - and mainnet contracts will load when you connect to mainnet rpc again
-- Everytime I refresh or disconnect metamask they dissapear which makes it kinda pointless.
-- Using it for a live chain not for hardhat

 ## bug from Cyan Balloon from Denver
 - brave continue does not work when connected via metamask ✅